Client Alert: The Paycheck Protection Program

 The above reductions do not apply to the extent the borrower restores its FTE numbers and wages to the earlier levels by June 30, 2020.

 The U.S. Treasury guidance states that “it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.”

 So what should I do now?
 We are encouraging all companies which wish to apply for a loan under the PPP to contact their primary banker and let them know they are interested in the PPP.
 We anticipate that banks will experience high demand for loans under the PPP and each lender may have slightly different documentation requirements for the application process.
 It is important to understand how you can best position your company to be accepted.
 Note also that we will be publishing additional client alerts on the employee retention credit and payroll tax deferral provisions of the Cares Act; employers who elect to get a PPP loan may not take advantage of the retention credit and payroll tax deferral (and vice versa).

-In addition, if you have questions or would like additional information, please feel free to contact Dan Fuchs at email@example.com or Jeremy Freifeld at firstname.lastname@example.org and they would be happy to assist you.
+In addition, if you have questions or would like additional information, please feel free to contact Dan Fuchs at firstname.lastname@example.org and he would be happy to assist you.

 *We note that mortgage interest under the CARES Act includes interest on any “covered mortgage obligation” which is defined to include mortgages on real or personal property, among other criteria.
 Some commentators have interpreted this to include any secured loan obligation incurred prior to February 15, 2020.
 Additional guidance is required to confirm whether all secured loan obligations are includable under the term “covered mortgage obligations.”